chriskein1/RSA/README.md

 - M = C^e (mod n)

-Plaintext is read from plaintext.txt
+Plaintext is read from plaintext.txt <br />
-Encrypted text is read from plaintext.txt and saved to ciphertext.txt Decrypted text is read from ciphertext.txt and saved to decoded.txt
+Encrypted text is read from plaintext.txt and saved to ciphertext.txt <br />
+Decrypted text is read from ciphertext.txt and saved to decoded.txt <br />

 Keys are 16-bit.